danieldealday/aws-developer-udemy/07-other-aws-services/01-sqs.md

 - defaul retention period is 4 days
 - SQS guarantees that your messages will be processed at least once

+## SQS Long Polling
+- a way to retrieve messages from your Amazon SQS queues
+- while the regular short polling returns immediately (even if the message queue being polled is empty), long polling doesn't return a response until a message arrives in the message queue or the long poll times out
+- as such, long polling can save you money

-## Visibility Timeout
+## Tips
-- the amount of time that the message is invisible in the SQS queue after a reader picks up that message; provided the job is processed before the visibility time out expires, the message will then be deleted from the queue - if the job is not processed within that time, the message will become visible again and another reader will process it... this could result in the same message being delivered twice
+- SQS is a distributed message queueing system
+- allows you to decouple the components of an application so that they are independent
+- pull-based not push-based
+- standard queues (default) - best-effort ordering; message delivered at least once
+- FIFO queues (first in first out) - ordering strictly preserved, message delivered once, no duplicates e.g. good for banking transactions which need to hapen in strict order
+- visibility timeout
-- default visibility timeout is 30 seconds
+  - default is 30 seconds
-- increase it if your task takes greater than 30 seconds
+  - increase if your task takes greater than 30 secnods to complete
-- maximum is 12 hours
+  - maximum of 12 hours
+- short polling - messages are returned immediately even if no messages are in the queue
+- long polling - polls the queue periodically and only returns a response when a message is in the queue or the timeout is reached